yhooh/walletBTC/1LSmeqqYoyGAxUwLxmkvuDU6LGM2FGf6AS.md

 ## Hints:
 Information about password:
 ```
-* password is in English
+* password is in English, US keyboard layout
-* password is 8 characters long
+* english password length is 8 characters
 * password ends with digits 88
+* total password length is 10 characters long
 ```